gold-leo/207-mp4/README.md

 Associative Arrays
 ==================

 Starter code for a CSC-207 project on associative arrays.
+AAs are intended to be used as dictionaries, which can hold pairs of keys and values.

 csc-207-02
 leo goldman